Air Force Jet Crash Involved T-38 Talon II Training Jet, Pilots Ejected Successfully

-The US military suffered another safety setback today when an Air Force T-38 Talon II crashed this morning near the Columbus Air Force Base in Mississippi.
-According to a Fox News Report, Pentagon officials said the two pilots ejected safely from the aircraft.
+The U.S. military suffered another safety setback today when an Air Force T-38 Talon II crashed this morning near the Columbus Air Force Base in Mississippi.
+According to a Fox News report, Pentagon officials said the two pilots ejected safely from the aircraft.

 The two pilots were transported to a local hospital for evaluation.
 Local law enforcement and first responders were on the scene where they extinguished the fire and secured the area.
 Since the site crash is in a remote location, there were no houses or buildings affected.